SillyFreak/typst-scrutinize/docs/manual.typ

 Next question
 ```)

 Left is the unanswered version, right the answered one.
-Note that the answer occupies the same space regardless of whether it is displayed or not, and that the height can also be overridden - see #ref-fn("questions.free-text-answer()").
+Note that the answer occupies the same space regardless of whether it is displayed or not, and that the height can also be overridden - see #ref-fn("task-kinds.free-text-answer()").
 The content of the answer is of course not limited to text.

 == single and multiple choice questions

-These question types allow making a mark next to one or multiple choices.
-See #ref-fn("questions.single-choice()") and #ref-fn("questions.multiple-choice()") for details.
+These taks types allow making a mark next to one or multiple choices.
+See #ref-fn("task-kinds.single-choice()") and #ref-fn("task-kinds.multiple-choice()") for details.

 #task-example(```typ
-#import questions: single-choice, multiple-choice
+#import task-kinds: single-choice, multiple-choice

 Which of these is the fourth answer?